 If you are among the millions of Ontarians who don’t know the ins and outs of demerit points, rest easy.
 We’ll spell it all out for you right here.
 Read more

-The federal government has been hard at work strengthening the rules around drunk driving, and is set to roll out some new tools on that front in an apparent follow-up to cannabis legalization, as if telling Canadians, “No, that’s still not OK either.”
+The federal government has been hard at work strengthening the rules and charges around drunk driving, and is set to roll out some new tools on that front in an apparent follow-up to cannabis legalization, as if telling Canadians, “No, that’s still not OK either.”
 Read more

 As of June 21, 2018, new Canadian laws impose stiff penalties for driving under the influence of cannabis and other drugs, giving police officers lots of new powers to catch high drivers, and make sure they pay the price.